 Bo Bian

-Bo Bian is a Ph.D. student in the Constructed Environments.
+Bo Bian is a Ph.D. candidate in the Constructed Environments.
 Before coming to UVA, he earned an M.A. in Historic Preservation Planning at Cornell University in 2022.
 Bo received a B.Eng. in Urban Planning in 2017 and an M.Eng. in Urban Planning with a focus on urban history and preservation in 2020 from Southeast University, China.
 He was a visiting student at Iowa State University in the Urban Design program during Spring 2017.
 He has been involved in plenty of China and international heritage preservation projects, many of them related to UNESCO World Heritage.

 2024 Dumas Malone Graduate Research Fellowship, University of Virginia

-2024 Keepers Preservation Education Fund Fellowship, Society of Architectural Historians
+2023 Keepers Preservation Education Fund Fellowship, Society of Architectural Historians

 Got it!